FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/actualunit.md

 ## Discussion Topics

 * AWS and Azure Usage Units are not currently meeting the requirements recommended by the UnitFormat attribute.
 As such values from these providers are not recommended to be used directly.
-The formatting should be updated on values in Usage and Pricing Unit columns.
+The formatting should be updated on values in Actual Unit and Pricing Unit columns.